mutl3y/prtg_client_uitil/README.md

 - DNS,  Can client resolve dns queries
 - Ping, Ping hosts and measure response times and packet loss for multiple hosts
 - NTP,  Measure time drift of client time to NTP server
+- sshremote, run a version of this app remotely through a jumpbox/proxy
+- genDocs,  Generate documentation

 Tested with PRTG Version 19.3.51.2722